mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/09-functions/index.md

 })
 ```

 Look at that!
-We've effectively created a linkage between
+We have effectively created a linkage between
 the first and second arguments, which allows our callback's
-argument type to change, based on the type of `handleMainEvent`'s first argument
+argument type to change, based on the type of `handleMainEvent`'s first argument.

-Let's take a closer look at the function declaration
+Let's take a closer look at the function declaration:

 ```ts twoslash
 // @noImplicitAny: false